configcat/docs/website/docs/advanced/config-v2.md

 ---
 id: config-v2
 title: Config V2 Overview
 description: Config V2 is the next generation of ConfigCat.
-It comes with a new dashboard, API, SDKs, and features.
+It comes with a new dashboard, API, SDKs and features.
 ---

 Config V2 is a new version of ConfigCat.
 It comes with a new dashboard, API, SDKs, and features.